argriffing/repro-galtier-2004/README.md

 The default phyml settings on the web form are used, except that the phylip sequence file format choice is changed from 'interleaved' to 'sequential' as appropriate.

+## 3) Removal of extraneous annotation in the phyml tree output

+todo : dendropy was used

 # nhml analysis